 With the slidegate closed, turn agitator-feed motor on and variable speed blower control(s) on low.
 Fill hopper with insulation and adjust blower control and slidegate.
-In making adjustments, move controls proportional to each other. (i.e. If variable speed blower control is half speed, slidegate should be half open.)
-Open slidegate to allow insulation to drop into the airlock providing good production, but not beyond point where hose plugs.
+In making adjustments, move control proportional to each other (i.e., if variable speed blower control is half-speed, slidegate should be half open).
+Open slidegate to allow insulation to drop into the airlock providing good production, but not beyond the point where the hose plugs.
 As hose length is increased, the blower control speed is increased while closing the slidegate proportionally.
 This will increase the distance insulation can be blown through the hose and improve material coverage rate, while decreasing the blowing production rate (lbs. per hour blown).
 These adjustments are for open blow.
-If specialty application or retro sidewall work is done, refer to General Blower/Slidegate Settings chart (below left) or insulation manufacturer.
-(See Illustration E)
+If specialty application or retro sidewall work is done, refer to General Blower/Slidegate Settings Chart (below) or insulation manufacturer (see Illustration F).